giovannicataldi/Cyclistic-Data-Analysis/analysis.md

 - **Sunday** shows the highest difference, where casual riders' average ride length is *19* minutes, while members average *11* minutes.
 - Casual riders also show a significant difference on **Monday**, averaging *16* minutes compared to members' *9* minutes.
 - The ride lengths are most similar on **Friday**, with both casual riders and members averaging around *7* minutes.
-- The average ride length for members drops on Friday into Saturday and rises again on Sunday, indicating that members may use bikes for shorter, more routine trips at the start of the weekend, possibly for quick errands.
-By Sunday, the increase in ride length could suggest more leisurely rides as members take advantage of their free time.
-This pattern aligns with the idea that members' bike usage on Saturdays is focused on brief outings, while Sundays see a shift towards longer, recreational rides as the weekend winds down.
+- The average ride length for members drops on Friday into Saturday and rises again on Sunday, indicating that members may use bikes for shorter, more routine trips at the start of the weekend, possibly for **quick errands**.
+By Sunday, the increase in ride length could suggest more leisurely rides as members take advantage of their **free time**.
+This pattern aligns with the idea that members' bike usage on Saturdays is focused on **brief outings**, while Sundays see a shift towards longer, recreational rides as the weekend winds down.
-- The average ride length for casual members consistently drops during weekdays and rises during weekends, suggesting casual riders tend to use the service more for lesiure or extended trips on weekends.
+- The average ride length for casual members consistently drops during weekdays and rises during weekends, suggesting casual riders tend to use the service more for **lesiure** or **extended trips** on weekends.

 These insights into daily ride durations provides a valuable opportunity to create targeted marketing strategies: